spring-projects/spring-integration-samples/getting-started/mail/readme.txt

 This example demonstrates the following aspects of the Mail support available with Spring Integration:
-1. IMAP IDLE Channel Adapter (with sample GMail configuration)
+1. IMAP IDLE Inbound Channel Adapter (with sample GMail configuration)
+2. POP3 Inbound Channel Adapter (with sample GMail configuration)

-Simply change configuration file (src/main/resources/META-INF/spring/integration/mail-imap-idle-config.xml) to point to your existing GMail account (replace userid and password) and run the GmailImapIdleAdapterTest.
+Simply change configuration file (src/main/resources/META-INF/spring/integration/gmail-imap-idle-config.xml or gmail-pop3-config.xml) to point to your existing GMail account (replace userid and password) and run:

+	GmailInboundImapIdleAdapterTest.java - for IMAP IDLE sample
+	GmailInboundPop3AdapterTest - for POP3 sample

+IMPORTANT: You must enable POP3/IMAP access for your google account (follow "Settings" link on your GMail page).

 Once started start sending emails to your account.
 You'll see that adapter will receive messages and will publish them to a channel specified by 'channel' attribute.